zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-11-06】[modelcontextprotocol / quickstart-resources](https://github.com/modelcontextprotocol/quickstart-resources) - A repository of servers and clients from the Model Context Protocol tutorials
 * 【2025-11-05】[galacean / engine](https://github.com/galacean/engine) - A typescript interactive engine, support 2D, 3D, animation, physics, built on WebGL and glTF.
 * 【2025-11-05】[google / adk-web](https://github.com/google/adk-web) - Agent Development Kit Web (adk web) is the built-in developer UI that is integrated with Agent Development Kit for easier agent development and debugging.
 * 【2025-11-04】[hotovo / aider-desk](https://github.com/hotovo/aider-desk) - Desktop application for Aider AI assistant and much more